newsuk/times-components/README.md

 ### Purpose

-Home of The Times' `react`/`react native` components, using [react-native-web](https://github.com/necolas/react-native-web) to share across platforms
+Home of The Times' `react` components, using [react](https://github.com/facebook/react) to share across platforms

 ### Dev Environment